VladimirKalachikhin/Galadriel-cache/README.md

 296,143
 ```

-This will copy the specified tiles of navionics_layer map up to max zoom to destination.
+This will copy the specified tiles of OpenSeaMap up to max zoom to destination.

 You can use variables from _params.php_, but not from _mapsources/*_.
 Avoid creating job files that have a custom command and do not have one for one map.